 The book in question, Songs to Grow On (1950), was Landeck’s first.
 Her later works included Echoes of Africa in folk songs of the Americas (1961) and Learn to read, read to learn: poetry and prose from Afro-rooted sources (1975).
 She also produced a number of children’s records, some featuring songs she had written herself.
 Dr. Ermolaeva accuses Landeck of willfully whitewashing history.
 That certainly doesn’t seem to have been her intent.

-The feature image Dr. Ermolaeva uses for her piece comes from Landeck’s book of classroom songs.
+The feature image Dr. Ermolaeva uses for her article comes from Landeck’s book of classroom songs.
 The book, like the Songs to Grow On records, was illustrated by David Stone Martin, a bonafide hero of leftist art during the earliest stages of the Civil Rights Movement.
 He created album covers for Mary Lou Williams, Billie Holiday, Paul Robeson, Dizzy Gillespie, and many other icons.

-I’ve concluded that Beatrice Landeck was white, but for a stretch of my research I suspected otherwise.
+From the tiniest of photographs I’ve concluded that Beatrice Landeck was white, but for a stretch of my research I suspected otherwise.

 Dr. Katya Ermolaeva also calls out Pete Seeger for dodging the history of American folk songs.
 Specifically for liner notes to a 1963 children’s album that “innocuously describe ‘Railroad’ as an ‘old 19th-century ditty’ that ‘just keeps changing and rolling along.’”